Tips: Monthly Fire-smart Reminders

 JANUARY: Pruning and Thinning for Fire Safety

-- Remove branches within 10 feet of your chimney
+- Branches within 10 feet of your chimney (remove - consult an arborist)

 FEBRUARY: Trees & Shrubs - Consider Spacing